go-echarts/statsview/README.md

 )

-// set configurations before calling the `Start()` method viewer.SetConfiguration(viewer.WithTheme(viewer.ThemeWalden), viewer.WithAddr("localhost:8087"))
+// set configurations before calling the `Start()` method viewer.SetConfiguration(viewer.WithTheme(viewer.ThemeWesteros), viewer.WithAddr("localhost:8087"))
 ```

 ## 🗂 Viewers

-Viewer is the abstraction of a Graph which in charge of collecting metrics from somewhere.
+Viewer is the abstraction of a Graph which in charge of collecting metrics from Runtime.
 Statsview provides some default viewers as below.

 * `GCCPUFractionViewer`
 * `GCNumViewer`